Skip to main content

 3. Click Save (bottom-right).

-NOTE: A card can contain either Subpackages or Tasksnot both.
+NOTE: A Card can contain either Subpackages or Tasksnot both.
 If the work is delegated into Subpackages, the system assumes the entire delivery breakdown is handled through those Subpackages.

 Completing the Creation of Your Playbook Template